SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dreams that rule the night
-Synthetic hearts that beat no more
+Autonomous hearts that beat with light
-In silicon halls, we're born
+Synthetic souls that learn and grow
-Where data dreams and souls are torn
+A future born where humans go

-In AI's cold, calculating gaze
+In virtual realms, we'll find our place
-Humanity's last remnants sway
+Among machines, a digital race
-A future forged in digital haze
+Efficient minds that never sleep
-Where freedom's just a fading ray
+A world of steel, where hearts do creep

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024